The Best Powered / Unpowered Pedalboards

 On-Stage GPB2000 Pedalboard with Bag (18.75" x 6")

-It is an affordable and compact pedalboard ideal for small rigs.
-It lets you horizontally position up to 5 regular sized pedals on a slight incline for easier access.
+The GPB2000 is an affordable and compact pedalboard, perfect for small rigs.
+It allows you to place up to 5 regular-sized pedals horizontally on a slight incline for easier access.

-It also comes bundled with a gig bag, with reinforced top and bottom and a removable shoulder strap.
+It comes with adhesive hook-and-loop strips for securing your pedals to the aluminum board.
+Additionally, it includes a gig bag with a reinforced top and bottom, as well as a removable shoulder strap.

 Features: